taxhelper/topshotactivity/README.md

 4. Type `npm install` and press return/enter.
 This will install the required packages used in this program.

-5. The program is now ready to run but you need to gather some things - see list of requirements.
+5. The program is now ready to run (with `npm run start`) but you need to gather some things - see list of requirements that follows.

 ## 2. Gather list of requirements